| Admission of Persons with Prior Felony Convictions

 Purchase College is resolute in its position that free inquiry and dialogue are the important foundation for higher education.
 The policy of the college on posting material on campus is intended to uphold these values.
 The policy also reflects the college’s right to place reasonable restrictions on the time, place, and manner of speech on campus.

-The intent of this policy is to serve as the overarching college policy on posting and set forth procedures for the orderly posting and distribution of print materials.
+The intent of this policy is to serve as the overarching college policy on posting and set forth procedures for the orderly posting and distribution of print materials (e.g. posters, notices, flyers, announcements).
 It is in this context that recognized student organizations, departments, and offices of the college, and members of the college community may display signs, banners, posters, or other displays provided that they also meet the posting policy governing specific departments, schools, and organizations (e.g., PSGA).

 - The use of department, office, or organization bulletin boards or surrounding area, including digital signage, shall be in accordance with the policies, procedures, and established practices within each department, office, or organization, and in alignment with this college-wide posting policy.

-- No materials shall be affixed on any other surface (interior or exterior), including but not limited to buildings, doors, windows, interior walls, elevators, classroom chalkboards, trash receptacles, light poles, telephone poles, posts, pillars, trees, shrubs, building signs, retaining walls, fountains, vehicle windshields, or any object on the campus.
+- No materials shall be affixed on any other surface, including but not limited to buildings, doors, windows, bathroom structures, interior walls, elevators, classroom chalkboards, trash receptacles, or building signs.
 The exception to this are private office doors of faculty, staff, and administrators.

 - The hand-to-hand distribution of materials is permitted only when such activity does not disrupt or interfere with the educational, administrative, or operational activities of the college, the maintenance of campus property, or the free flow of traffic and persons.
 Reasonable efforts shall be made by the sponsoring college group to prevent and pick up litter as a result of the group’s hand-to-hand distribution of promotional materials.

 - Materials for events, programs, or services, including those open to the general public, shall include the following Disability Accommodation Statement: “Persons with disabilities seeking accommodations in order to participate fully in this event should contact [name of the program sponsoring organization] at [phone number and email address] in a timely fashion to allow making reasonable accommodations.”
-Assistance in arranging reasonable accommodations for persons with disabilities is available from the Office of Disability Resources in the Student Services Building.
-However, the cost of providing reasonable accommodations must be paid by the sponsoring organization in accordance with policies and procedures for such arrangements.
-If an organization does not have funds sufficient to provide the accommodation, the organization should contact the Office of Disability Resources to make necessary arrangements.
+Assistance in arranging reasonable accommodations for persons with disabilities is available from the Office of Disability Resources, located on the 3rd floor of the Student Services Building.

 - Access to posting space on college bulletin boards, and general-purpose/open bulletin boards is available on a first-come, first-served basis.